Astrological affirmations for all zodiac signs in 2023

 Hence, here’s a nice little routine I practice myself when working with affirmations –

 - Firstly, I choose one.
 Just one at a time.
-And I use it for anywhere between 7 days, 21 days, 6 weeks, 3 months, or even an entire year – depending on the affirmation I’m working with and it’s desired purpose.
+And I use it for anywhere between seven days, 21 days, six weeks, three months, or even an entire year – depending on the affirmation I’m working with and it’s desired purpose.

-- I pick 3 times a day to repeat the affirmation at least 5 to 7 times.
+- I pick three times a day to repeat the affirmation at least five to seven times.
 Usually – first thing upon waking, just before I eat lunch, and last thing before I go to bed.
 We all wake up, eat a meal, and go to sleep – thus these are good times to chant the affirmation verbally.
-With time and practice, you can chant them more frequently throughout the day, but start with 3 fixed times.
+With time and practice, you can chant them more frequently throughout the day, but start with three fixed times.
 Remember, consistency is the key.

 - Have fun with them!
 That’s incredibly important.
 If you treat them like a chore, they won’t work for you.
 If you practice them with love, they’ll almost become like spiritual prayers, and you’ll be regularly delighted by their magic.